troyxmccall/alfred-spotify-mini-player/_posts/articles/2015-01-06-biography.md

 date: 2015-01-06T11:39:03-04:00
 modified:
 categories: articles
-excerpt: "Get the biography of artist in Alfred."
+excerpt: "Read the biography, get the Twitter and official web page of any artist."
 image:
   teaser: teaser-biography.jpg
   feature: